gtrimarc/physical_activity_detection_model/README.md

 Millions of Americans are obese or overweight in part due to a lack of vigorous exercise.
 Many people have trouble motivating themselves,  either because they believe they are already active enough or, worse yet, they don’t know how much is enough.
 The preliminary data analysis I am presenting shows a direct correlation between body temperature and heart rate measured at the hand.
-This is important, becasue this data and the model that I propose to develop in this project could be used to design wearable devices that track the intensity of the physical activity using simple and inexpensive temperature and pulse sensors.
+This is important, because this data and the model that I propose to develop in this project could be used to design wearable devices that track the intensity of the physical activity using simple and inexpensive temperature and pulse sensors.
 This project has the potential to lead to the development of a wearable activity monitoring device similar to the Apple watch, but more cost effective.